javadbat/jb-date-input/react/README.md

 - can set min and max date value

-- web component so it can be used in every framework and even purejs project
+- web component so it can be used in every framework and even pure-js project

 - responsive and mobile friendly (support swipe in touch devices and handle virtual keyboard)